Wavephoria/Boardtopia/README.md

 - About us
 - Database for created accounts
 - Landing page for each game
-- Starting games on page will include Wordgame, Tic Tac Toe and Rock paper scissors
+- Starting game on site will be a Wordgame

 # Future ideas
 - Search, for games
 - Reviews
--
+- Tic tac toe and rock paper scissors